Deutsch’s Algorithm¶

 If you step through the if

-statements above, one can see that we require 2 calls to the function to determine its property.
+statements above, you may notice that we require 2 calls to the function to determine its property.
 That is, we have to query \(f\) twice.

-The claim is that Deutsch’s algorithm can solve for this property with 1 function evalulation, demonstrating quantum advantage.
+The claim is that Deutsch’s Algorithm can determine if a given function is constant or balanced with just 1 function evalulation, demonstrating quantum advantage.

 XOR \(\oplus\)¶